Request Private Consultation

 The 8 best investment watches in 2026

-These eight references have the strongest, most liquid resale histories.
-Figures are indicative for 2026 — grey-market prices and condition vary widely, and even these can fall in a downturn (most did from the 2022 peak).
+These eight references have the strongest and most liquid resale histories.
+Figures are indicative for 2026.
+Grey-market prices and condition vary widely, and even these watches can fall in a downturn.
+Most did fall from the 2022 peak.
 The point is relative resilience, not a guaranteed return.

 Which Rolex holds value best?

-The steel professional models.
-The Cosmograph Daytona is the benchmark — waitlisted for years and trading well above its ~$15k retail.
-The Submariner and GMT-Master II hold at or above retail for the same reason: capped supply, universal demand.
-Precious-metal and dressier Rolex references are far less resilient.
+The steel professional models hold value best.
+The Cosmograph Daytona is the benchmark.
+It has a waitlist that can last years and trades well above its ~$15k retail price.
+The Submariner and GMT-Master II hold at or above retail for the same reason: capped supply and universal demand.
+Precious-metal and dressier Rolex references are much less resilient.
 See Rolex vs Omega and the Rolex waitlist explained.

 Are independent watchmakers a good investment?

-They can be the best performers — and the riskiest.
+They can be the best performers and the riskiest.
 F.P.
-Journe and Richard Mille combine tiny production with surging collector demand, which has driven strong appreciation.
-The trade-offs are thin liquidity, harder authentication, long waitlists, and prices that swing with fashion.
-They suit knowledgeable collectors more than first-time buyers seeking a safe store of value.
+Journe and Richard Mille combine tiny production with rising collector demand, which has driven strong appreciation.
+The trade-offs are thin liquidity, difficult authentication, long waitlists and prices that move with fashion.
+They suit knowledgeable collectors more than first-time buyers who want a safe store of value.
+F.P.
+Journe is the benchmark.
+It makes roughly a thousand watches a year for a global market.
+In June 2026, a brass Souscription Chronomètre à Résonance set a record of $13,922,000 at auction in New York.
+Our F.P.
+Journe collecting guide covers which references hold value and why.
+The wider independents ranking gives the market context.

 What watches should you avoid as investments?

-Anything bought mainly to flip.
-Precious-metal dress watches, fashion-brand watches, and over-produced references typically depreciate at resale.
-Buying a hyped steel sports model at a grey-market markup usually erases the edge — the 2022 correction wiped 30–40% off the most-speculated references.
-If a watch isn't scarce and genuinely demanded, treat it as a purchase, not an asset.
+Avoid any watch bought mainly to flip.
+Precious-metal dress watches, fashion-brand watches and over-produced references typically depreciate at resale.
+A grey-market markup on a hyped steel sports model usually removes the advantage.
+The 2022 correction cut 30–40% from the most-speculated references.
+If a watch is not scarce and in real demand, treat it as a purchase, not an asset.

 How to buy investment watches well

-Buy the reference you actually want to wear, in the most liquid configuration, with box and papers — full sets resell for a clear premium.
-Authenticate every pre-owned watch (movement, serial, service history), buy at or below market rather than chasing hype, and plan the exit before you buy.
-We authenticate, value and source specific references against real market data — privately.
+Buy the reference you want to wear in its most liquid configuration.
+Include the box and papers because full sets resell for a clear premium.
+Authenticate every pre-owned watch, including its movement, serial and service history.
+Buy at or below market instead of chasing hype, and plan the exit before you buy.
+We privately authenticate, value and source specific references against real market data.

 Cite this guide